THIS FIGHT SYSTEM IS ABSOLUTE -

 Hi and welcome, this website is for men and women of mature age, due to the extreme training and fitness methods used.
-Don't bother training in the fight game unless you strengthen your CORE first.
-This fighting system emphasis is on joining techniques developed through EXTREME repetative training methods, EXTREME Partner training, bringing your eye hand leg coordination to its highest level whilst developing a continuous Strong CORE. " If you don't believe in having a Strong CORE - don't read any further."
+Training in this fight system, heavy emphasis on core strength, visualisation, muscle memory, therefore this fighting system stresses joining techniques developed through EXTREME repetative training methods, EXTREME Partner training, bringing your eye hand leg coordination to its highest level whilst developing a continuous Strong CORE. " If you don't believe in having a Strong CORE - don't read any further."

-REMINDER: this website is as Politically NEUTRAL as can be.
+REMINDER: this website is as Politically NEUTRAL as a LIBERTY PARTY AUSTRALIA member can be.
 No matter what martial arts background, organization, fight system you are from, you are welcome here.
 Any verbal bashing of this site, others fight systems, etc, then you will be rejected and your peers informed.

 Note: If you have any illnesses, heart problems, knee or other relevant injuries past or present then seek the advice from a medical practitioner before attempting any of these training strategies in the Knowledge Centre.

-MY FATHER PASSED AWAY IN 2004, JUST BEFORE HE DID SO, HE GAVE ME A CARD WITH THESE WORDS OF WISDOM ON IT. " Yes, you can be a dreamer and a doer too, if you remove one word from your vocabulary, IMPOSSIBLE."
+MY FATHER PASSED AWAY IN early 2000's, JUST BEFORE HE DID, HE GAVE ME A CARD WITH THESE WORDS OF WISDOM ON IT. " Yes, you can be a dreamer and a doer too, if you remove one word from your vocabulary, IMPOSSIBLE."
 (Unknown).